manuelarte/pagorminator/README.md

 ```

 The plugin will calculate the total amount of elements so then the fields `total amounts` and `total pages` can be used too.
-The pagination starts with the index 0.
+The pagination starts at index 0.
+So if the total pages is 6, then the pagination index goes from 0 to 5.

 ## 🎓 Examples